hapax/hapax.github.io/assets/chance.md

 If the system doesn't get to evolve for long enough, like dropping the large dice, trajectories don't spread and the result is strongly biased by the initial conditions.
-But after a few exploration timescales, we should be equally likely to be in any of these symmetrically defined patches, when averaged over the initial conditions.
+But after a few exploration times, we should be equally likely to be in any of these symmetrically defined patches, when averaged over the initial conditions.

 This sounds like a mathematical theorem, and perhaps there is something we can rigorously prove here.
-But technical results about probability, dynamics and mixing involve averaging over *very long times*, $T\to \infty$, rather than the exploration timescales we've introduced here, and I'm not sure what tools we could use [<sup><a id="fnr.4" name="fnr.4" class="footref" href="#fn.4">4</a></sup>].
+But technical results about probability, dynamics and mixing involve averaging over *very long times*, $T\to \infty$, rather than the exploration time we've introduced here, and I'm not sure what tools we could use [<sup><a id="fnr.4" name="fnr.4" class="footref" href="#fn.4">4</a></sup>].
 <!-- I expect also that we could "fine tune" the division of configuration
 space so that, or the initial rolls -->